MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

 1. In a web browser, open Microsoft Foundry at https://ai.azure.com and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the Foundry logo at the top left to navigate to the home page.

 1. If it is not already enabled, in the tool bar the top of the page, enable the New Foundry option.
-Then, if prompted, create a new project with a unique name of your choice, using the default options.
+Then, if prompted, create a new project with a unique name.
+Expand **Advanced options** to specify the following settings for your project:
+    - **Foundry resource**: *Enter a valid name for your AI Foundry resource.*
+    - **Subscription**: *Your Azure subscription*
+    - **Resource group**: *Create or select a resource group*
+    - **Region**: Select either the *East US 2*, *West US 2*, *Sweden Central*, *West Europe*, *Australia East*, *Southeast Asia*, *Japan East*, or *Central India* region\*

+    \**Model deployments are restricted by regional quotas.
+If you select a region in which you have insufficient available quota, you may need to select an alternative region for a new resource later.*

+1. Select **Create**.
+Wait for your project to be created.
 After creating or selecting a project in the new Foundry portal, it should open in a page similar to the following image:

     ![Screenshot of the New Foundry Home Page](./media/0126-new-foundry-project.png)